jsteigelman/nestle-photo-collage/README.md

 # Nestle Brands

 ## Description
 This is a clickable photo collage!
-Click anywhere on the screen to place an image of a Nestle owned product.
+Click anywhere on the screen to place an image.

 <!-- ### Why Nestle?
 Nestle is consistently ranked as one of the world's top plastic polluters.  -->